 We inspire the next generation to lead with confidence and moral courage.

 We prepare girls for lives of commitment, confidence, contribution and fulfillment.

 |Advocacy: We champion the unique benefits of all-girls schools.

 Research: We conduct, sponsor, and disseminate research on issues of importance to girls’ education.

 Networking: We connect member schools with each other and to strategic partners to advance our work on behalf of girls.

 Professional Development: We convene international, national, regional and online forums to exchange best practices for educating girls.

-Looked to as a national and international thought-leader on best practices in girls’ education, NCGS programming now addresses the following universal themes: leadership; health, wellness, and inclusion; STEAM; civic/community engagement; classroom innovation; strategic school advancement; testing and assessment; and teaching and curriculum.
-In partnership with 13 strategic partners from around the world, including the UK, Australia, Canada, South Africa, and The Philippines, NCGS hosted the first-ever Global Forum on Girls’ Education, Creating a World of Possibilities, during February 2016.
-The Global Forum brought together nearly 1,000 educators, researchers, advocates, authors, practitioners, and related industry leaders from 23 countries to exchange ideas about innovative approaches for academic excellence and the healthy development of girls.
+Looked to as a national and international thought-leader on best practices in girls’ education, NCGS programming and resources now address the following universal themes: leadership; health and wellness; diversity, equity, and inclusion; STEAM; civic/community engagement; global partnerships; classroom innovation; strategic school advancement and sustainability; testing and assessment; and teaching and curriculum.
 NCGS continues to be the leading advocate for girls’ schools, collaborating and connecting globally with individuals, schools, and organizations dedicated to educating and empowering girls.